rayhaanalykhan/SwiftStrideIO/README.md

 4. Follow the on-screen instructions to choose the package options and the version you want to integrate.
 5. Once completed, Xcode will download the package and add it to your project navigator.

-By installing SwiftStrideIO through Swift Package Manager (SPM), you will also automatically resolve dependencies such as the CipherEncryption library used by this package.
+By installing SwiftStrideIO using above instructions, you will also automatically resolve dependencies such as the CipherEncryption library used by this package.

 ## Usage